mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-developers.md

 If you still need to install tModLoader refer to the [tModLoader guide for players](tModLoader-guide-for-players).

 ## Developing with tModLoader
+Before you begin, you will two things, the ".NET 6 SDK" and a suitable IDE.
+Once you have these installed, you should start with the [Basic tModLoader Modding Guide](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Modding-Guide).

+### IDE
 Choose your favorite IDE to mod with tModLoader.
-Refer to the [development section](home#development) on the homepage.
+Refer to the [development section](https://github.com/tModLoader/tModLoader/wiki#development) on the homepage.
+For the best mod making experience, using Visual Studio is highly recommended.

+### .NET 6 SDK
+If you installed any IDE other than Visual Studio, you will have to manually install the [.NET 6 SDK](https://aka.ms/vscDocs/dotnet/download).

 ## I am new to modding
 If you are new to modding, it is recommended to start with [the starter guide](Basic-tModLoader-Modding-Guide).
 You can then move on to the [easy guides](home#easy-guides).